Concept | SQL code recipes#

 Watch the video

-An SQL recipe is useful for maintaining legacy code in a Dataiku Flow or for executing complex transformations that cannot be done in a single visual recipe, all while using an underlying database execution engine.
+An SQL recipe is useful for maintaining legacy code in a Dataiku Flow or for executing complex transformations that can’t be done in a single visual recipe, all while using an underlying database execution engine.

 SQL query#